Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 It's quite clear that this function would benefit greatly from being pure, seeing how much business logic is encapsulated within it.
 Unfortunately, the technique we relied upon earlier won't work here.

-In order to fully isolate `GetRecommendationsAsync` from its impure dependencies, we would have to somehow supply the function with an entire list of songs, users, and their scrobbles upfront.
+In order to fully isolate `GetRecommendationsAsync(...)` from its impure dependencies, we would have to somehow supply the function with an entire list of songs, users, and their scrobbles upfront.
 If we assume that we're dealing with data on millions of users, it's obvious that this would be completely impractical and likely even impossible.

 A seemingly simple way we could try to work around this problem is to split the function into smaller pieces, each handling one of the four stages of the algorithm separately: